Getting a business start-up loan from your bank or credit union

 Here are a few resources that will provide more information:

-The Business Development Bank of Canada (BDC) has a guide called Demystify your banker for entrepreneurs seeking a loan from their bank.
+The Business Development Bank of Canada (BDC) has an eBook called How to get a business loan for entrepreneurs seeking a loan from their bank.
 The guide contains:

 - what your loan proposal should contain